Chapter 10 The Ingenious A

 Oval rooms became the fashion in late 18th century Britain and France.
 New country seats had them.
 In 1786, while on a prolonged stay in England, William Hamilton sent instructions on how to build Woodlands, then outside Philadelphia but now in that city's Fairmount Park.
 His mansion would have two notable oval rooms, a parlor and dining room.(8) However, putting oval rooms in a confined townhouse as opposed to a rambling country house would take some skill and ingenuity.

 A final clue that Lovering designed Law's house comes from something Thornton wrote and then crossed out.
 In the draft of his unsent letter to the secretary of state, Thornton explained Hadfield's insubordination in regards to the Executive office design, and that "the board applied to Mr. Lovering to calculate the expense of erecting such a building."
-After "Mr. Lovering," Thornton crossed out "an ingenious A." Evidently, the rhetorician realized that the secretary of state might misinterpret that aside as a complement relating to Lovering's Executive office design.
+After "Mr. Lovering," Thornton wrote and then crossed out "an ingenious A." Evidently, the rhetorician realized that the secretary of state might misinterpret that aside as a complement relating to Lovering's plain Executive office design.
 What likely had impressed Thornton was the house design Law had recently shown him.
 On June 24, the Thorntons drank tea at the Law's.
 His unsent personal letter to Pickering was drafted over that weekend prior to the letter the board sent to Pickering on June 25th.(9)

 Why else would Thornton think that Lovering was an "ingenious A"rchitect the same weekend he had tea with Law?
 No one then or now thought that his cheapening Hadfield's Executive office design was ingenious.
 Architectural historian Pamela Scott rues that instead of ''Hadfield’s sophisticated, up-to-date neoclassical building," the city got "a traditional, rather old-fashioned Georgian one."(10)